 The first phase of the project, which was funded by NIH/NCI, centers around developing a web-based tool called Bridge that allows patients to quickly and accurately identify financial assistance resources for their unique situations.
 The tool’s usability will be studied and improved upon with study participants enrolled at DCI.

-Zafar and Vivor CEO Ian Manners are anticipating an additional NIH/NCI award upon completion of Phase 1 in the amount of $1.5 million to extend Bridge into a fully-featured mobile app that empowers patients to estimate and plan their expenses during treatment, identify assistance programs, and coordinate with a financial counselor to secure financial assistance.
+Zafar and Vivor CEO Ian Manners will receive an additional NIH/NCI award upon completion of Phase 1 in the amount of $1.5 million ($996,786 in May 2017 and $502,303 in 2018) to extend Bridge into a fully-featured mobile app that empowers patients to estimate and plan their expenses during treatment, identify assistance programs, and coordinate with a financial counselor to secure financial assistance.
 Phase II will also include a randomized controlled trial, conducted by Zafar’s team at DCI, comparing Bridge to standard-of-care financial counseling.
 The trial will primarily measure Bridge’s ability to reduce patient out-of-pocket cost.
 Additionally, the trial will assess Bridge’s impact on patients’ knowledge of financial resources, quality of life, and subjective financial distress.

 “This STTR Fast-Track grant from NCI allows us to develop technology that reduces financial toxicity by taking advantage of existing but underused resources,” said Manners.
 “Beyond the benefit for patients, this technology will also have significant commercial potential due to its compelling value proposition for provider organizations and pharmaceutical companies.”